Murad II Bey: Building

-Among his architectural projects is the construction of the Mouradia Madrasah, built on the location of an old funduq (warehouse) occupied by a portion of the Turkish militia; this madrasah was dedicated to the Maliki school of Islamic law.
+Among his architectural projects is the construction of the Madrasa Mouradiyya, built on the location of an old funduq (warehouse) occupied by a portion of the Turkish militia; this madrasah was dedicated to the Maliki school of Islamic law.
 In addition, Murad II was also responsible for the construction of a mosque at Gabès and the creation of water works, notable a dam-bridge of the Medjerda River.

 Succession

-Murad II married the daughter of Yusuf Dey and left three sons at his death: Mohamed Bey El Mouradi (called Mamet Bey), Ali Bey and Romdhane Bey.
+Murad II married the daughter of Yusuf Dey and left three sons at his death: Mohamed Bey El Mouradi (called Mamet Bey), Ali Bey and Ramadan Bey.
 The first two launched a fratricidal conflict, in which their uncle Mohamed El Hafsi also took part.
 This conflict led to a long period of civil war called the Revolutions of Tunis, which lasted from 1675 to 1701 and ended with the assassination of all princes of the dynasty by Ibrahim Sharif of Tunis in 1701.

 At his death, Murad II was buried in the mausoleum of his father located on the side of the Hammouda Pacha Mosque.